 Understanding your health insurance plan and what it covers is an important part of managing the costs of any long-term illness.
 Knowing the terms of your benefits will help you plan ahead for out-of-pocket expenses and help you get the most coverage possible for the tests, treatments and procedures you need.
 Sharing what you know about your health insurance with your doctors will help them recommend medical care that is covered by your health plan.

-- Your employer may have someone on staff in the human resources department whose job it is to manage complex cases that involve medical benefits.
+Your employer may have someone on staff in the human resources department whose job is to manage complex cases that involve medical benefits.
 If you get your insurance through an employer, contact human resources to see what support they can provide.

 Insurance providers offer a variety of plans with different coverage options.
 Call your provider and ask for an up-to-date copy of your plan and make a list of the following:

 - Any exclusions or services that aren’t covered.
 These could include specific treatments, specialists, prescriptions, etc., that your insurance provider will not cover as stated in the plan.
 For example, many plans do not cover complementary medicine, such as acupuncture.

 - Any out-of-pocket expenses like co-payments or deductibles.
 Some providers may require these payments from you, while others may not.
 Note which services are free of charge and which require payment from you.

 - Any co-insurance requirements.
 Co-insurance is similar to a co-pay, but is usually a percentage of the total cost of treatment instead of a fixed dollar amount.
 This can make planning harder and treatment more expensive.
 You may be required to pay a co-pay and a co-insurance amount for certain care.